-ACT: Minimum score of 23 on the mathematics section

-AP: Minimum score of 3 on the Calculus AB, Calculus BC, or the Statistics exam

-CLEP: Minimum score of 50 on an approved CLEP mathematics examination.
-See a counselor for a list of approved examinations.

-SAT: Minimum score of 550 on the mathematics section

-3. Competence in American History and Institutions/ California Government
+- ACT: Minimum score of 19 on the mathematics section - AP: Minimum score of 3 on the Calculus AB, Calculus BC, or the Statistics exam - CLEP: Minimum score of 50 on an approved CLEP mathematics examination.
+See a counselor for a list of approved examinations. - SAT I: Minimum score of 550 on the mathematics section - 3.
+Competence in American History and Institutions/ California Government

-Demonstrated by course completion or examination.
+Competence may be demonstrated by course completion or examintion.